ghseeli/ghseeli.github.io/sage/permutation_tutorial.md

     </details>

     - In the "Copy" pane, set "In the project" to "Algebraic Combinatorics Class" or whatever you named your project.
 Leave the "Destination" field empty.
     - Now, click "Projects" in the top left corner and navigate to your "Algebraic Combinatorics Class" project.
-The permutations-tutorial.sagews should now be in your files list.
-Open it!
+The `permutations-tutorial.sagews` should now be in your files list.
+    - Close "Algebraics Combinatorics Class - Seelinger" tab since you no longer need it.
+    - Open the `permutations-tutorial.sagews` by clicking on it.
     - Follow the instructions to practice doing combinatorics with SageMath!

 Other Tutorials